Sean Gong is Co-Founder and the Chief Scientist at Vision Semantics Ltd.

 Bruce Tuch is the VP of Engineering at Vision Semantics Ltd.

 A “technical leader & innovator” of the first high speed wireless Local Area Network Product introduced in 1991 and a founder and contributor of the IEEE 802.11 standards group; the engine of broadband Wi-Fi technology.
-He is an industry leader and trendsetter who helped shape the wireless industry direction.
+Bruce is an industry leader and trendsetter who helped shape the wireless industry direction.

 Bruce’s previous roles have been: